Brunacardosof/projeto-landing-page/README.md

-# projeto-landing-page
+# Projeto Landing Page
-📄 Technical Challenge: Develop a Landing Page for DNC School.

-🏁 Overview:
-This challenge aims to assess your technical skills in building a landing page using HTML, CSS, and adding interactive features with JavaScript.
+- The challenge was building a landing page using HTML, CSS, and adding interactive features with JavaScript.

-📁 Pages:
-This project consists of a single main page, which includes key sections such as: information about the school and courses, testimonials from former students, and a contact form for further inquiries.
+- This project consists of a single main page, which includes key sections such as: information about the school and courses, testimonials from former students, and a contact form for further inquiries.

-🚀 Technologies:

-HTML, CSS, JavaScript<br>
-Figma (for layout design)<br>
+## Technologies Used

+- **HTML** for structure
+- **CSS** for styling
+- **JavaScript** for interactivity
+- **Figma** for design
-Sheet Monkey for form integration with Google Sheets<br>
+- Sheet Monkey for form integration with Google Sheets

-🎯 Steps:
-Design the layout based on the Figma mockup.
-Integrate the contact form using Sheet Monkey and Google Sheets.

-👾 Live Site Link: <br>
+## Live Site Link:
 https://dnc-school-project.netlify.app/